lindosystems/lindoapi-python-legacy/README.md

-The Legacy Python Interface to LINDO API.
+# The Legacy Python Interface to LINDO API.

 This repository is deprecated.
-Use the [lindoapi-python](git@github.com:lindosystems/lindoapi-python.git) version instead.
+Use [lindoapi-python](git@github.com:lindosystems/lindoapi-python.git) instead.